theory/justatheory/content/post/past/db/pg/enforce-set-of-values.md

 );
 ```

-Nice: we now have a simple data type that’s self-documenting.
+Nice: we now have a simple data type that's self-documenting.
 An an important
 feature of enums is that the ordering of values is the same as the declared
 labels.
 For a workflow such as this, it makes a lot of sense, because the
-workflow states are inherently ordered: “draft” comes before “copy” and so on.
+workflow states are inherently ordered: "draft" comes before "copy" and so on.

-Unfortunately, enums aren’t a panacea.
+Unfortunately, enums aren't a panacea.
 I would use them all over the place if I
 could, but, alas, the value-set data types I tend to need tend not to have
 inherently ordered values other than the collation order of the text.
 For
-example, say that we need a table describing people’s faces.
+example, say that we need a table describing people's faces.
 Using an enum to
 manage eye colors might look something like this:

 ``` postgres